Yowise/attacktive-directory-writeup/write-up.md

-#### Welcome to a new challenge from TryHackMe.
+#### Welcome to Attacktive Directory challenge from TryHackMe.
 Today I decided to learn how to attack Active Directory and I consider that this challenge was a great exercise.
 I practiced on tools already known as well as on tools that I did not know about before.

 🔗 Link to the challenge: https://tryhackme.com/r/room/attacktivedirectory